illumio/illumio.core/docs/CVEN_ROLE.md

 ### Requirements

+This module requires Python 3.6+ and the `illumio` python package.

 The `cven` role depends on the `kubelink` role in order to function - see the `kubelink` [requirements](KUBELINK_ROLE.md#requirements).

 ## Usage Examples